Uppland Artillery Regiment: History

-Uppland Artillery Regiment or as it was originally called, 2nd Svea Artillery Regiment, was raised on 1 October 1894 by a amalgamation of two batteries from 1st Svea Artillery Regiment and two from Wendes Artillery Regiment.
+Uppland Artillery Regiment or as it was originally called, 2nd Svea Artillery Regiment, was raised on 1 October 1894 by an amalgamation of two batteries from 1st Svea Artillery Regiment and two from Wendes Artillery Regiment.
 The 2nd Svea Artillery Regiment remained in Stockholm until 1901, when it was relocated to Stockholmsvägen, since the 1960s known as Dag Hammarskjölds väg, in Uppsala.
 In order to clarify the regiment's connection to the city, on 8 August 1904, the new name Upplands Artillery Regiment was awarded to the regiment.

 In 1914, all order numbers within the Swedish Army were adjusted.
 For Uppland Artillery Regiment, this meant that the regiment was assigned the designation A 5.
 The adjustment of the designation made it possible to distinguish the regiments between the service branches and their possible reserve and duplication regiments.

 On 12 October 1919, the Swedish Artillery Officer Candidate School (Artilleriets officersaspirantskola, ArtOAS) was added from being previously located in Kristianstad.
 Through the Defence Act of 1925, it was decided to reduce the army, which affected the regiment to the extent that it was disbanded in 1927.
 The regiment held a disbandment ceremony on 3 October 1927, and was disbanded officially on 31 December 1927.
 From 1 January 1928, the regiment operated as a decommissioning organization until 31 March 1928.